mechpen/bank/README.md

     $ cd ~/bank && make

 To start the server.
-By default the server listen at 127.0.0.1:7890.
+By default the server listens at 127.0.0.1:7890.

     $ cd ~/bank && src/bank &